-Trump said he ordered the controversial North Pole raid, which already is being widely denounced by other world leaders.
+Trump said he ordered the controversial raid, which already is being widely denounced by other world leaders.
 The targeted assault concludes a year-long manhunt for the terrorist known to children worldwide as “Santa Claus,” which began at Trump’s Jan.
 20 inauguration.

 American officials are apparently in possession of the body of Mr. Kringle, which is expected to be buried at sea to reduce his future status as a martyr within the so-called Reality Based Community.

 “Justice has been done,” Trump said.
 “The heroic members of Seal Team Six have sent an important message about the depth of America’s resolve to the so-called Reality Based Community by smoking the fat man in red.
 This international terrorist will never put another lump of coal in another’s child’s stocking.”

 Members of Seal Team Six, the heart of America’s vaunted special operations community, penetrated the Arctic compound at approximately 4 a.m.
 New York time.
 They engaged in a series of running firefights with members of Kringle’s elvish security team in the pre-dawn hours, before reaching the inner sanctum where Santa was barricaded inside a toy-making workshop.

 Seal Team Six is the U.S. Navy component of Joint Special Operations Command (JSOC).

 Seven JSOC members were injured in the initial surprise attack.
 Four of them aboard a Blackhawk helicopter that was involved in a midair collision with a flight of kamikaze reindeer.